 The National Adult Maltreatment Reporting System (NAMRS) collects data from state Adult Protective Services systems.

-AGing Integrated Database (AGID) includes data from Older Americans Act-funded programs.
+AGing, Independence, and Disability (AGID) Program Data Portal includes data from Older Americans Act-funded programs.

 The Administration for Intellectual and Developmental Disabilities (AIDD) also funds several Projects of National Significance that collect data about people with disabilities, their families, and their communities.